 Peloton, NordicTrack maker iFit settle all litigation

-NEW YORK, May 16 (Reuters) - Peloton Interactive Inc PTON.O and NordicTrack maker iFit said on Monday they have reached a comprehensive settlement to end all pending litigation between them, and that the litigation will be dismissed.
+NEW YORK, May 16 (Reuters) - Peloton Interactive Inc PTON.O and NordicTrack maker iFit said they have settled all pending litigation between them, where the fitness equipment makers accused each other of infringing their respective patents.

-In a joint statement, the companies said Peloton agreed to license some iFit patents concerning remote control technology, while iFit will remove some on-demand leaderboard technology from its products.
+In a joint statement on Monday, the companies said Peloton agreed to license some iFit patents concerning remote control technology, while iFit will remove some on-demand leaderboard technology from its products.

+Leaderboards compare how riders taking classes are performing relative to other riders, including in real time.

+The settlement came six days after New York-based Peloton posted a record $757.1 million quarterly loss as it wrestled with waning demand for its bikes and treadmills, with more people resuming pre-pandemic activities.

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))